Higher order generalization of Fukaya's Morse homotopy invariant of 3-manifolds I. Invariants of homology 3-spheres

+This article is concerned with Fukaya's graph counting invariant of 3-manifolds, developed in \cite{Fuk2} via Morse homotopy theory (\cite{BC, Fuk1}) and conjectured to coincide with 2-loop perturbative Chern--Simons theory.
+Fukaya considered triads $\vec{f}=(f_1,f_2,f_3)$ of Morse functions on a 3-manifold $M$ and for pairs $(M,\zeta_i)$, $i=1,2$, of $M$ and for acyclic flat Lie algebra bundles $\zeta_i$ on $M$, he defined some number $\hat{Z}_2(\vec{f};\zeta_i)$.
+Roughly, it counts with weights the ways that the $\Theta$-graph can be immersed such that edges follow gradient lines.
+The weights are determined by the holonomies taken along the edges.
+Fukaya showed that the difference $\hat{Z}_2(\vec{f};\zeta_1)-\hat{Z}_2(\vec{f};\zeta_2)$ depends only on $(M,\zeta_1,\zeta_2)$.

+Fukaya discusses in \cite{Fuk2} some heuristic argument involving the Witten deformation of de Rham complex (\cite{Wi1, Bo}) which suggests that his invariant coincides with the 2-loop part of perturbative Chern--Simons theory.
+Fukaya also discusses conjectural relation with open string theory on the cotangent bundle of a manifold.

-The aim of this paper is to construct graph-valued invariants of homology 3-spheres, i.e., closed 3-manifolds $M$ with $H_*(M)\cong H_*(S^3)$, by using Morse homotopy theory, as a higher order generalization of \cite{Fuk96}.
-In this paper, we generalize the idea of Fukaya to graphs with loop numbers (the first Betti numbers) $\geq 2$ for homology 3-sphere $M$ with the trivial connection.
-To give an explicit formula for our invariant for all orders, we introduce an appropriate graph complex for Morse homotopy theory being based on Kontsevich's graph complex in \cite{Ko} and formulate the formal cancellation mechanism among different graphs, that will be necessary in the proof of invariance of our invariant, in the graph complex.
-The principal term $Z_{2k,3k}$ of our invariant is defined by substituting the numbers of graph-flows into cycles in our graph complex.
+The aim of this article is to construct graph-valued invariants of $\Z$-homology 3-spheres via Morse homotopy theory, as a higher order generalization of \cite{Fuk2}.
+We generalize the idea of Fukaya to graphs with the first Betti numbers $\geq 2$ for homology 3-sphere $M$ with the trivial connection and generalize Fukaya's conjecture which asks if his invariant coincides with perturbative Chern--Simons theory.
+To give an explicit formula for our invariant for all orders, we introduce an appropriate graph complex for Morse homotopy theory being based on Kontsevich's graph complex in \cite{Ko1}.

-The proof that our invariant is well-defined is done by a cobordism argument for a 1-parameter family of smooth functions on $M$ without higher singularities.
-The main point in the cobordism argument is that the relations among the numbers of moduli spaces of graph-flows in 1-parameter family are similar to the relations in the graph complex.
-In this paper, we consider graphs for all orders, so we attempt to give full details of the structure of a manifold with corners of a moduli space and of arguments of orientations etc.
+As in \cite{Fuk2}, the proof that our invariant $\widehat{Z}_{2k,3k}$ is well-defined is done by a topological field theoretic argument for a 1-parameter family of smooth functions on $M$ without higher singularities.
+Namely, the difference of $\widehat{Z}_{2k,3k}$ for two auxiliary choices is given by the contribution of the 0-dimensional moduli spaces at the endpoints of a 1-parameter family.
+The moduli spaces of flow graphs generalized suitably to 1-parameter family gives a possibly non-compact cobordism between the 0-dimensional moduli spaces on the endpoints.
+The cobordism may have inner ends.
+By counting the contributions of the inner ends in the cobordism, we may obtain the difference of $\widehat{Z}_{2k,3k}$.
+To make the difference trivial, or the contributions of the inner ends cancel with each other, we consider some linear equations (the IHX relation) among coefficients for the counts of the 0-dimensional moduli spaces.
+The point is that the proof is reduced to checking that the sum of weighted counts of flow graphs is 0.
+In this paper, we consider graphs for all orders, so we attempt to give a general description of the structure of a smooth manifold of a moduli space of flow graphs and of arguments of orientations etc. in a similar fashion as \cite{BH, We}.